Vendor management systems: Best software options in 2025

 4. Gatekeeper

 Gatekeeper describes itself as “an all-in-one vendor lifecycle management platform” built on vendor management automation, artificial intelligence, and vendor-facing features.
-Gatekeeper provides an Employee Portal for internal users to request new vendors and compliance reviews, along with a vendor portal for managing tasks like non-disclosure agreements (NDAs) and information security reviews.
+Gatekeeper provides an Employee Portal for internal users to request new vendors and compliance reviews, along with a vendor portal for managing tasks such as non-disclosure agreements (NDAs) and information security reviews.

 5. Beeline